engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

   - [e.
 Keyed each blocks](#e-keyed-each-blocks)
   - [f.
 Await blocks](#f-await-blocks)

+---

 # Introduction

-## a.
-What is Svelte?

 Welcome to the Svelte tutorial.

 This will teach you everything you need to know to build fast, small web applications easily.

-You can also consult the API docs and the examples, or — if you're impatient to start hacking on your machine locally — the 60-second quickstart.
+You can also consult the API docs (https://svelte.dev/docs) and the examples (https://svelte.dev/examples), or — if you're impatient to start hacking on your machine locally — the 60-second quickstart (https://svelte.dev/docs/introduction).

+## a.
+Basics

 Svelte is a tool for building fast web applications.